-The net carrying value of the investment held in Quadgas HoldCo Limited and its subsidiaries was compared to its recoverable amount as part of the annual impairment review carried out by management.
+The net carrying value of the investment held in Quadgas MidCo Limited and its subsidiaries was compared to its recoverable amount as part of the annual impairment review carried out by management.

 The impairment test required the comparison of the carrying value of the net assets of the income generating unit (Cadent Gas Limited) and its recoverable amount.
 The impairment review was completed following receipt of the Ofgem Final Determination, and the subsequent Final Determination by the Competition and Markets Authority ("CMA") following the appeal, and the internal business planning processes.
-These are all considered in light of their potential impact on the valuation.